 Install Ceramic Tile

 How to install ceramic tile?
-Installing ceramic tile can be quite a bit of work (depending on the size of your project), but can also be very rewarding and the tile installation process isn't too difficult to learn.
+Installing ceramic tile can be quite a bit of work (depending on the size of your project), but it can also be rewarding at the end of the job when you are showing off your work to friends and family.
+Tile installation isn't difficult to learn.

 I had never installed a single square of ceramic tile.
-Nor had I ever mixed grout or Thinset.
-I had no idea how difficult or how easy this job would be (installing about 800 square feet of tile in my house).
-I could only work on my ceramic tile project after my day job (during the week) and on weekends (when we were free), so I prepared myself for a somewhat long-term project.
-I had one goal - do the job right!!
+Nor had I ever mixed grout or thinset.
+I had no idea how hard or easy this job would be (installing about 800 square feet of tile in my house).
+I could only work on my ceramic tile project after my day job (during the week) and on weekends (when I was free), so I prepared myself for a somewhat long-term project.
+I had one goal - take the time to do the job right!!

-Before you install ceramic tile, attend a demonstration at a local hardware store.
-These sessions usually take about an hour and they are well worth the time.
-I attended two of them so that I could get the tile installation experiences of more than one instructor.
+Before you install ceramic tile, I recommend attending a demonstration at a local hardware store.
+These sessions took about an hour and were well worth the time.
+I attended two of them to get the tile installation experiences of more than one instructor.

-During the class, the instructor mixed a small amount of Thinset mortar (a mortar made of cement, fine sand, and a water retention agent).
+During the class, the instructor mixed a small amount of thinset mortar (mortar made of cement, fine sand, and a water retention agent).
 Thinset is used to adhere the tile to the floor.
-He mixed enough Thinset to install about 3 or 4 tiles.
-He spread the Thinset on a piece of plywood, using a trowel with 1/4 inch teeth, and demonstrated how to apply the tile to the Thinset.
+He mixed enough thinset to install about 3 or 4 tiles.
+He spread the thinset (that had the consistency of peanut butter) on a piece of plywood, using a trowel with 1/4 inch teeth, and demonstrated how to apply the tile to the thinset.
 He managed spacing between the tiles by using small plastic spacers.
 This amount of instruction is most of what I needed to get me started.

 I highly recommend these courses.
-If you ask, they will probably let you mix a little Thinset, apply it to the test surface, and install a couple of tiles.
-By doing this, you get the feel of the thickness of the Thinset and how to trowel the Thinset to the floor.
+If you ask the instructors, they will probably let you mix a little thinset, apply it to the test surface, and install a few tiles.
+By doing this, you get the feel of the thickness of the thinset and how to trowel the thinset to the floor.

 Install Ceramic Tile - Tools

-Tile Saw - You can buy an inexpensive tile saw (like the one shown below) for around $100 that will be more than adequate for small tile projects.
-I used this one for laying ceramic tile in almost half of my house, and it still has plenty of life left in it.
+Tile Saw - You can buy an inexpensive tile saw (like the one shown below) for around $100, which will be more than adequate for small tile projects.
+I used this one to install ceramic tile in almost half of my house, and it still has plenty of life left in it.

-Razor Blade Scraper - If you are replacing an old floor with tile, you should prepare the surface so that it is smooth and level before you install ceramic tile.
-A 4-inch razor blade scraper is perfect for scraping up old glue and paint, etc..
+Razor Blade Scraper - If you want to replace an old floor with tile, you must prepare the surface so it is smooth and level before you install ceramic tile.
+A 4-inch razor blade scraper is perfect for scraping off old glue and paint.

-Thinset Trowel - I used a 1/4-inch square-notch trowel (shown with a blue handle below) for applying Thinset to the floor.
+Thinset Trowel - I used a 1/4-inch square-notch trowel (shown with a blue handle below) for applying the thinset to the floor.

-Grout Trowel - The grout trowel has no teeth and is designed to fill the space between the tiles with grout.
-You will want to use gloves while grouting because you are constantly using a wet sponge to remove excess grout and residue from the tile.
-The cement in the grout dries your skin considerably.
+Grout Trowel - The grout trowel has a smooth rubber surface designed to fill the space between the tiles with grout.
+You will want to use gloves while grouting because you use a wet sponge to remove excess grout and residue from the tile.
+The cement in the grout quickly dries out your skin.

-Drills and Mixers - I quickly learned that mixing grout with a heavy duty industrial drill, like the Milwaukee 1/2 Inch Magnum with a keyless chuck, along with a couple of different mixing paddles, was the only way to go.
+Drills and Mixers - I learned that mixing grout with a heavy-duty industrial drill, like the Milwaukee 1/2 Inch Magnum - using a couple of different mixing paddles - was the only way to go.
 The low speed and high torque of the Milwaukee Magnum made it the perfect drill for the job.
-My 3/8 inch high speed drill, that I use for most of my projects, would not have had the power to turn the mixing paddle in the thick Thinset.
+My 3/8 inch high-speed drill, which I use for most projects, would not have had the power to turn the mixing paddle in the thick thinset.

-Knee Pads - One of the most important tools for installing ceramic tile are knee pads.
-You spend a great deal of time on your knees when doing any type of flooring.
+Knee Pads - Knee pads are a must-have tool for installing ceramic floor tile.
+You spend most of the time on your knees when you install any flooring.
 A good pair of knee pads will save those precious knees!

 Install Ceramic Tile - Floor Prep

-Preparing the floor for my new ceramic tile was the most difficult part of the job for me.
-I was replacing a ten-year-old vinyl floor that still had plenty of life left in it.
-The vinyl was very stubborn and would not come up easily.
+The hardest part of the job was preparing the floor for my new ceramic tile.
+I was replacing a ten-year-old vinyl floor with plenty of life left in it.

-I used a couple of different razor blade scrapers and lots of muscle to remove the old flooring.
-In the middle of the vinyl removal phase, I thought, there must be some easier way to do this.
-I found a product at a hardware store that came in a gallon jug that was made for this exact purpose.
+I used a couple of razor blade scrapers and lots of muscle to remove the old flooring.
+In the middle of the vinyl removal phase, I thought there must be an easier way to do this.
+I found a product at a hardware store that came in a gallon jug made for this exact purpose.

 You apply the substance to the vinyl and let it soak in.
 After about 30 minutes, the vinyl was considerably easier to remove.
-I applied the remover on about 1/3 of the remaining vinyl, let it soak in, and removed the vinyl.
+I applied a layer of the vinyl remover - using a paintbrush - on about 1/3 of the remaining vinyl, let it soak in, and removed the vinyl.
 The product warning label recommended lots of ventilation, although the product didn't have much of a smell (if any).
 Nevertheless, I opened all of the windows in the room and turned on the ceiling fan.

 After removing the vinyl from the area where I had applied the remover, I mopped the floor several times with clean water to remove the vinyl remover substance.
-Several hours later, after dinner and a movie, a high pitched sound suddenly seemed to come from everywhere in my house.
+Several hours later, after dinner and a movie, a high-pitched sound suddenly blasted through our living room.
+It seemed to come from everywhere.
 My wife and I were frantically trying to determine the source of the sound.

-After about 10 minutes, we noticed that our carbon monoxide detector was the source!
+After about 10 minutes, we noticed our forgotten carbon monoxide detector was the source!
 We had never heard it before, so we didn't know what it sounded like.
-There must have been fumes in the air from that vinyl remover that set it off.
-Anyway, we were afraid to use it again, so we went back to the old labor intensive method of removing the vinyl - scrapers and muscle.
+There must have been fumes from the vinyl remover that set it off.
+After that day, we were afraid to use the remover again, so we returned to the old labor-intensive method of removing the vinyl - scrapers and muscle.

 Install Ceramic Tile - Layout

-Installing ceramic tile is one of those construction projects where you start in the middle of the room and work towards the outer walls.
-If you were to start along one wall, you might wind up with a small sliver of tile near a doorway or other wall.
-Carefully planning the location of the first tile will help prevent this, when you install ceramic tile.
+Installing ceramic tile is one of those construction projects where you start in the middle of the room and work toward the outer walls.
+If you were to start along one wall, you might wind up with an ugly sliver of tile near a doorway or other wall.
+Carefully planning the placement of the first tile will help prevent this.

-I picked the longest section of wall on my tile project (below) and measured out far enough from it (A) so that I could pop a line from the end of the hallway through the kitchen.
-I used this line as my control line to determine how the tiles will land on all of the other walls and doorways.
+I picked the longest stretch of wall on my tile project (below) and measured out far enough from it (A) so that I could pop a chalk line (x) from the end of the hallway through the kitchen.
+I used this line as my control line to determine how the tiles would land against all the other walls and doorways.

-I also measured the distance between the chalk line and kitchen wall (B) to make sure that the measurements were the same.
-By measuring various points along the chalk line, I could determine where my tiles would land.
+I also measured the distance between the chalk line and kitchen wall (B) to ensure the measurements were the same.
+I could determine where my tiles would land by measuring at various points along the chalk line.

-I also did this the other direction by popping a perpendicular chalk line and measured out from it to determine the other dimension of the placement of the first tile.
+I also did this in the other direction by popping a perpendicular chalk line and measuring out from it to determine the (y) dimension of the placement of the first tile.

 Once I had determined where the first tile should go, I popped new chalk lines to use as a guide for installing my tile.